lyokha/nginx-haskell-module/README.md

 - Pitfalls

-    + Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient)
+    + Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient).
     + Haskell exported functions of types *S_S*, *S_SS*, *S_LS* and *Y_Y*
-      allocate new strings which later get copied to the nginx request context's pool and freed.
+      allocate new strings with *malloc()* which get freed upon the request termination.

 Some facts about exceptions
 ---------------------------